Quarks-IISc/blog/_posts/ramblings_on_epistemology_science_and_cognitive_biases.md

 **POLYPHEMUS:** _[brightens]_ Wait!
 I know how to find out!

-**POLYPHEMUS plucks the conch shell deftly out of HELEN’s outstretched hand and crushes it within his palm.
+Polyphemus’ plucks the conch shell deftly out of Helen's outstretched hand and crushes it within his palm.
 A cloud of chalky dust emerges from his fist.
-ALEX and HELEN stare, uncomprehending**
+Alex and Helen stare, uncomprehending

-**With a resounding crack, a bolt of silver lightning races down from the heavens and slams into POLYPHEMUS, who wears a surprised expression.
+With a resounding crack, a bolt of silver lightning races down from the heavens and slams into Polyphemus’, who wears a surprised expression.
 As his corpse topples to the ground, a gigantic waterspout emerges from the ocean, rises up to the clifftop and deftly pulls the cyclops into the sea.
-ALEX, HELEN and ODYSSEUS stare at where POLYPHEMUS had stood a scant minute ago, unblinking.**
+Alex, Helen and Odysseus stare at where Polyphemus’ had stood a scant minute ago, unblinking.

 **ODYSSEUS:** _[from inside the Trojan horse]_ What.
 Just.
 Happened.

-**ALEX and HELEN look to each other, eyes wide.
+Alex and Helen look to each other, eyes wide.
 Then, they race back to town, whooping excitedly.
-Finally , something they could publish in Nature.**
+Finally , something they could publish in Nature.

-## H1 **The Scientific Method**
+# **The Scientific Method**

 1. Question.
 What is DNA shaped like?
 2. Hypothesis.
 Helical